-Our annual bonuses are directly tied to key financial metrics as well as safety performance and, beginning for Fiscal 2021, achievement of a diversity and inclusion ("D&I") goal.
+Our annual bonuses are directly tied to key financial metrics as well as safety performance and achievement of a diversity and inclusion ("D&I") goal.
 Additional details on the components of the annual bonuses for our named executive officers are set forth in more detail in this Compensation Discussion and Analysis.

 As illustrated in the chart below, when the Company's Adjusted EPS is below the targeted goal, the annual bonus percentage paid to a named executive officer is less than the targeted payout amount.
 Similarly, when Adjusted EPS exceeds the targeted goal, the annual bonus percentage paid to a named executive officer exceeds the targeted payout amount.
-The foregoing correlation between Adjusted EPS and bonus payout amounts would also be true with respect to the financial metrics applied to the annual bonus payout for Messrs.
-Beard, Gallagher, and Perreault.
+The foregoing correlation between Adjusted EPS and bonus payout amounts would also be true with respect to the financial metrics applied to the annual bonus payout for Mr. Beard.

 The Committee has discretion under our executive annual bonus plans to (i) adjust Adjusted EPS and adjusted earnings before interest and taxes ("EBIT") for extraordinary items or other events as the Committee deems appropriate, and (ii) increase or decrease the amount of an award determined to be payable under the bonus plan by up to 50%.
-See COMPENSATION DISCUSSION AND ANALYSIS - Elements of Compensation - Annual Bonus Awards, beginning on page 37.
+See COMPENSATION DISCUSSION AND ANALYSIS - Elements of Compensation - Annual Bonus Awards, beginning on page 36.
 The following table demonstrates the strong link between Company financial performance and bonus payout percentages by illustrating that the Company's Adjusted EPS (as compared to the targeted Adjusted EPS range) during each of the last three fiscal years directly correlates to the bonus payouts for our executives.

-Fiscal Year UGI Corporation Targeted Adjusted EPS Range UGI Corporation Adjusted EPS for Bonus Safety Leverage(1) Diversity & Inclusion Goal(2) % of Target Bonus Paid
+Fiscal Year UGI Corporation Targeted Adjusted EPS Range UGI Corporation Adjusted EPS for Bonus Safety Leverage (1) Diversity & Inclusion Goal (2) % of Target Bonus Paid

+2022 \$3.05-\$3.25 \$ 2.90 0% 130% 70.3%

-2021 \$2.80-\$3.10 \$ 2.96 77.6% 150% 110.1%
+2021 \$2.65-\$2.95 \$ 2.96 77.6% 150% 110.1%

 2020 \$2.60-\$2.90 \$ 2.48 119% N/A 70.9%

-2019 \$2.75-\$2.95 \$ 2.36 91.8% N/A 59.5%

-- (1) In Fiscal 2019, the financial component of the annual bonus goal was modified based on the achievement of a safety performance goal.
-In Fiscal 2020, the Company implemented a standalone safety performance goal as part of the Company's and each of its business units' annual bonus plans.
-Ten percent of the annual bonus opportunity in Fiscal 2020 and Fiscal 2021 is tied to safety performance.
+- (1) In Fiscal 2020, the Company implemented a standalone safety performance goal as part of the Company's and each of its business units' annual bonus plans.
+Ten percent of the annual bonus opportunity in Fiscal 2022, Fiscal 2021 and Fiscal 2020 was tied to safety performance.
 The portion of the award tied to safety performance is not contingent on a payout under any other annual bonus component. - (2) In Fiscal 2021, the Company implemented a standalone D&I performance goal as part of the Company's commitment to D&I initiatives and support of the Company's BIDE initiative.
-Ten percent of the annual bonus opportunity in Fiscal 2021 is tied to this D&I goal.
+Ten percent of the annual bonus opportunity in Fiscal 2022 and Fiscal 2021 was tied to this D&I goal.
 The portion of the award tied to D&I performance is not contingent on a payout under any other annual bonus component.